reqnroll/Reqnroll/docs/Guides/externaldata.md

 You can easily apply standardized test cases across a wide range of features to significantly reduce redundant data for large test suites.
 By reusing execution flows, you can also speed up exploratory and approval testing for ranges of examples.
-SpecFlow makes all of this possible by introducing support for loading external data into scenarios easily.
+Reqnroll makes all of this possible by introducing support for loading external data into scenarios easily.

-The [SpecFlow ExternalData plugin](https://www.nuget.org/packages/SpecFlow.ExternalData/) lets teams separate test data from test scenarios, and reuse examples across a large set of scenarios.
+The [Reqnroll ExternalData plugin](https://www.nuget.org/packages/Reqnroll.ExternalData/) lets teams separate test data from test scenarios, and reuse examples across a large set of scenarios.
 This is particularly helpful when a common set of examples needs to be consistently verified in different scenarios.

-Simply download the [NuGet package](https://www.nuget.org/packages/SpecFlow.ExternalData/) and add it to your specflow projects to use it.
+Simply download the [NuGet package](https://www.nuget.org/packages/Reqnroll.ExternalData/) and add it to your reqnroll projects to use it.

 ## Supported Data Sources